Searchbreed

 moderate

-Large breed prone to bloat and food sensitivities.
-Feed twice daily with high-quality protein. ~1,400-1,800 kcal/day for adults.
+Large breed prone to bloat and immune-mediated skin issues.
+Feed twice daily with high-quality protein.
+Calorie needs vary widely by size, sex, neuter status, and activity; adjust to body condition.

 Key nutrients